BrendanSweeny/pywatlow/pywatlow/docs/reference/messaging.rst

 * Request is 20 bytes long
 * Response is 20 bytes long
 * Byte 7 is 0A when the process value is a float
-* When the process value is a float, the byte preceeding the data (14) is 08
+* When the process value is a float, the byte preceding the data (14) is 08

 .. csv-table:: Example Messages
   :file: messages_set_float.csv